Mvcampbell3/liri-node-app/README.md

 - The name of the song
 - The name of the artist who made the song
 - The name of the album the song was on
-- The spotify link to listen to the song (press crtl and click)
+- The spotify link to listen to the song (press ctrl and click)

 #### movie-this
 Will return: